edgedb/easy-edgedb/README.md

 ## DESCRIBE

 Our `MinorVampire` type extends `Vampire`, and `Vampire` extends `Person`.
-Types can extend other types as much as you want, and it can be annoying to read each type to try to put them together in our mind.
+Types can continue to extend other types, and it can be annoying to read each one to try to put them together in our mind.
 Here you can use `DESCRIBE` to show exactly what our type is made of.
 There are three ways to do it:

 - `DESCRIBE TYPE MinorVampire` - the DDL description of a type.
 This only shows the declaration used to make it, so it won't show the information from `Vampire` or `Person`.
 - `DESCRIBE TYPE MinorVampire AS SDL` - same thing, but in SDL (the language we have been using).